 1. A sudden shift to remote work culture

 Where were you in March 2020?
-Here in Seattle, tech companies were some of the first to respond to the outbreak with work from home policy, with much of the country soon following suite.
-For a long while, much of Seattle was a ghost town — shop owners boarded up their windows and doors, all events were canceled, and no indoor seating was allowed.
-One of the world’s greatest tech hubs had in a span of weeks froze in place.
-Seattle had gone into an unprecedented lockdown.
+Here in Seattle, tech companies were some of the first to respond to the outbreak with a work from home policy, with much of the country soon following suite.
+For a long while, our beautiful and bustling Seattle was an eerily quiet ghost town — shop owners boarded up their windows and doors, any and all events were canceled, and no indoor seating was entirely forbidden.
+(Add to this picture a thick dose of wildfire smoke and things looked downright apocalyptic!)
+One of the world’s greatest tech hubs had in a span of weeks completely froze in place.
+Seattle had entered into an unprecedented lockdown.

-During this time, a massive transition to work from home culture officially began in Seattle, and it soon spread to the rest of the country.
+During this time, a massive transition to work from home culture officially sprouted in Seattle, and this also soon spread to the rest of the country.
 Sure, at my old company, we had a work-from-home day once a week, but it was only in response to the pandemic that we became a truly remote operation.
-Our situation was by no means unique: Most tech companies responded in the same way.
+And our situation was by no means unique: Most tech companies responded in the same way.

-Initially, one wouldn’t have to look far to find companies responding to the pandemic as if it were a temporary setback, and some companies issue ever-delayed plans to return employees to their old, in-office seats.
+Initially, one wouldn’t have to look far to find companies talking about the pandemic as if it were a temporary setback, and some companies got into the habit of issuing ever-delayed plans to return employees to their old, in-office seats.
 Yet it was soon clear that COVID-19 was a worldwide pandemic that wasn’t going anywhere anytime soon, and that every industry in every corner of the globe would be impacted by its spread.
 Work-from-home was here to stay.

 2. Mass adoption of new tech solutions

 For many companies, this sudden shift to work-from-home was not only culturally jarring, but it presented major challenges to day-to-day operations.
 Many companies were not at all prepared for a shift to remote operations.